-Enter any refunds received in 2005 of taxes described for line 3 above that were deducted in a tax year after 1986.
+Enter any refunds received in 2006 of taxes described for line 3 above and included in income.

 Line 6-Depletion

 Refigure the depletion deduction for AMT purposes by using only the income and deductions allowed for the AMT when refiguring the limit based on taxable income from the property under section 613(a) and the limit based on taxable income, with certain adjustments, under section 613A(d)(1).
 Also, the depletion deduction for mines, wells, and other natural deposits under section 611 is limited to the property's adjusted basis at the end of the year, as refigured for the AMT, unless the estate or trust is an independent producer or royalty owner claiming percentage depletion for oil and gas wells.
 Figure this limit separately for each property.
 When refiguring the property's adjusted basis, take into account any AMT adjustments made this year or in previous years that affect basis (other than the current year's depletion).